base-org/web/README.md

 3. If `nvm` doesn't auto-load the Node.js environment when changing to the repo directory, run `nvm use`.
 4. Enable Yarn by running `corepack enable`.

-## Getting started
+## Getting Started

-After cloning the repository begin by installing dependencies at the root.
+After cloning the repository, begin by installing dependencies at the root.

 ```shell
 yarn
 yarn build
 ```

-## Local development
+## Local Development

 To start a development server on localhost, run `yarn workspace @app/<project> dev`.